GRITTY CITY STUDIOS RESIDENTS

 GCRep and K* share the office and hold their company rehearsals in the studio, and Ubuntu uses the space for events and green room during their runs of shows in the theater on the other side of the Flax Building.

 Interested in joining us?
-We are looking for one more office mate at $150/month, and have ample rehearsal and/or event hours available during the day.
+We have ample rehearsal and/or event hours available during the day.
 Email to inquire!

 Lindsay Michele Krumbein (Gritty City Repertory) is a director and producer, a costume, set and sound designer, and a scenic painter and builder who founded GCRep in 2012.